netbymatt/nexrad-level-2-data/API.md

 <a name="RandomAccessFile+seek"></a>

 ### randomAccessFile.seek(position)
-Seek to a provided buffer offset
+Seek to a provided array offset

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Category**: Positioning